uswds/uswds-site/pages/documentation/migration-V3.md

 {:.border-top-2px.border-base-lighter.padding-top-1}
 Since USWDS 3.0 is based on USWDS 2.13.3, any markup or settings migration comes from migrating from your current version to 2.13.3.
 If you're already up-to-date, this won't take any time at all, but there have been some changes that might be breaking changes for your project over the course of the USWDS 2 branch.

-These steps will help you do any preliminary migration before updating to USWDS 3.0.
 Follow the instructions in each section that applies to either your USWDS version or your settings version.
 Changes specific to markup have a <span class="usa-tag bg-accent-cool-darker">Markup</span> tag.
 Changes specific to settings have a <span class="usa-tag bg-accent-warm-darker">Settings</span> tag.

 <div class="usa-accordion usa-accordion--bordered">